 All application materials, including references, are due by the deadline.
 Completed applications are processed on a rolling basis.

 Please note: International students requiring an I-20 visa cannot enroll in our MBA program, since the program is delivered predominantly online.
 International students residing in the U.S. with a work visa may apply.

-For admission to the Graduate School at Penn State, an applicant must hold either: (1) a baccalaureate degree from a regionally accredited U.S. institution or (2) a tertiary (postsecondary) degree that is deemed comparable to a four-year bachelor’s degree from a regionally accredited U.S. institution.
+For admission to the Graduate School at Penn State, an applicant must hold either: a baccalaureate degree from a regionally accredited U.S. institution or a postsecondary degree that is deemed comparable to a four-year bachelor’s degree from a regionally accredited U.S. institution.
 This degree must be from an officially recognized degree-granting institution in the country in which it operates.

-- Pre-enrollment modules must be completed one week before the semester start.
+All modules must be successfully completed one week before classes start.

 MBA Application Requirements

 Review these steps fully before beginning your application.
-You should apply using Firefox or Chrome.
+For best results, apply using a Firefox or Chrome browser.
 Individuals with international credentials will have additional requirements for application.

 1. Submit Penn State’s Graduate School Online Application.

 Before you apply, be sure to have official transcripts from all institutions attended (see Step 3 below for details).
 In the application, skip any questions that don’t apply, such as junior/senior GPA, GMAT/GRE scores, etc.